audreynjiraini/Pitch/README.md

 </ol>

 ## Known Bugs
-Some tests are not running.
+The pitch comments are not displaying.

 ## Contact Information
 If you need clarification on any aspect, feel free to reach me via email at audreynjiraini@gmail.com